samlrun/CE_394R_Project/README.md

 This article is constructed with Bookdown.

 The dataset files and R scripts used to conduct analysis are not contained in this github repository.
 These include sensitive crash data provided by UDOT.
+If you are provided the data, you will need to store it in a folder named "data" within the repository for the code to work.